rki-mf1/GARI/README.md

 skani_db: '/path/to/skani_database'
 ```

-The additional flags in the command e.g. "-profile" will define how the pipeline is executed e.g. singularity, conda, mamba or docker (singularity is advised if available).
+The additional flags in the command e.g. "-profile" will define how the pipeline is executed e.g. singularity, conda, mamba or docker (we recommend using singularity, if available).
 When executing the pipeline on a HPC with a queuing system you might want to limit the amount of jobs submitted in parallel you can use the option "-queue-size 20" to limit the jobs submitted to the queue to 20 in the nextflow command above.